-At March 31, 2022 and December 31, 2021, Chemours maintained accruals of \$22 and \$23, respectively, related to PFOA matters under the Leach Settlement, EID's obligations under agreements with the U.S. Environmental Protection Agency (the "EPA"), and voluntary commitments to the New Jersey Department of Environmental Protection (the "NJ DEP").
-These obligations and voluntary commitments include surveying, sampling, and testing drinking water in and around certain Company sites, and offering treatment or an alternative supply of drinking water if tests indicate the presence of PFOA in drinking water at or greater than the state or the national health advisory.
-The Company will continue to work with EPA and other authorities regarding the extent of work that may be required with respect to these matters.
+At June 30, 2022 and December 31, 2021, Chemours maintained accruals of \$23, related to PFOA matters under the Leach Settlement (discussed below), EID's obligations under agreements with the U.S. Environmental Protection Agency (the "EPA"), and voluntary commitments to the New Jersey Department of Environmental Protection (the "NJ DEP").
+These obligations and voluntary commitments include surveying, sampling, and testing drinking water in and around certain Company sites, and offering treatment or an alternative supply of drinking water if tests indicate the presence of PFOA in drinking water at or greater than the applicable levels.
+The Company will continue to work with EPA, NJ DEP and other authorities regarding the extent of work that may be required with respect to these matters.